 merge after you

-fetch the changes from a remote repo to update your master branch.
+fetch the changes from a remote repo to update your main branch.

 A pull request or PR is a request for your changes to be merged with the original project.
 Consider a PR to be a conversation.
 Some PRs will be accepted immediately, however, most will involve some form of discussion or change request.
 A PR is not a single step, it is a process.
 You'll create your PR, submit any fixes necessary for the checks to pass, wait for review, submit any or discuss changes requested in the review, and then wait for your code to be merged into the project.
 Not all PRs will be accepted.
 This is why it's important to submit a PR earlier rather than later so you can get feedback earlier on in the development process.

 push is the command used to send the list of commits since the last push to your remote repo.
 In other words, you're "uploading" your changes to your repo on GitHub.
 Until you